 Housing costs in Palm Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Palm Springs is a decidedly white-collar city, with fully 88.01% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Palm Springs is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Palm Springs who work in sales jobs (13.95%), management occupations (11.28%), and office and administrative support (9.44%).
+Palm Springs is a decidedly white-collar city, with fully 86.39% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Palm Springs is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Palm Springs who work in management occupations (13.34%), sales jobs (11.90%), and office and administrative support (9.11%).

 Of important note, Palm Springs is also a city of artists.
 Palm Springs has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palm Springs’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.92% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.83% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Palm Springs is a very ethnically-diverse city.
+Palm Springs is an extremely ethnically-diverse city.
 The people who call Palm Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Palm Springs residents report their race to be White, followed by Black or African-American.
+The greatest number of Palm Springs residents report their race to be White, followed by Asian.
 Palm Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.22% of the city’s residents.
-Important ancestries of people in Palm Springs include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 25.19% of the city’s residents.
+Important ancestries of people in Palm Springs include German, English, Irish, Italian, and French.

 The most common language spoken in Palm Springs is English.
 Other important languages spoken here include Spanish and Tagalog.